AICONSlab/MIRACL/docs/user-guide.md

 ## Modules

-The pipeline is combined of different "Modules" depending on their respective functionality.
+The pipeline is comprised of different "Modules" depending on their respective functionality.
 Functions for each module are grouped together:

 - connect -> Connectivity